 To be clear: Any substance not properly diluted in accordance with the strict homeopathic definitions and guidelines found in the Homeopathic Pharmacopoeia of the United States is not a homeopathic medicine.

-Homeopathic medicines are formulated using commonly available substances and, therefore, cannot be patented.
-Requiring an NDA for each homeopathic medicine would amount to a de facto permanent ban since no company seeking such approval could ever obtain a patent that would allow it to recoup its investment.
-That means consumers could lose access to a wide array of these inherently safe, non-toxic, effective, and affordable medicines.
+Homeopathic medicines are formulated using commonly available substances and therefore cannot be patented.
+Requiring an NDA for each homeopathic medicine would amount to a de facto permanent removal from the marketplace since no company seeking such an approval could ever obtain a patent that would allow it to recoup its investment.
+That means consumers could lose access to a wide array of these inherently safe, nontoxic, effective and affordable medicines.

-Homeopathic medicines are designated as drugs in the Food, Drug, and Cosmetic Act and subject to the provisions of the Homeopathic Pharmacopoeia of the United States (HPUS).
+Homeopathic medicines are designated as drugs in the Food, Drug, and Cosmetic Act and subject to the provisions of the Homeopathic Pharmacopoeia of the United States (HPUS).1

 As with any drug manufacturer, the FDA is responsible for inspecting homeopathic production facilities to ensure that manufacturing and labeling standards are met as set forth in the Code of Federal Regulations.

-Given this, it is puzzling that the agency decided to repeal its highly successful CPG 400.400 and set homeopathy adrift on October 25, 2019, without any concrete guidance.
-While it is understood that as an industry grows, an agency may need to issue new guidance to clarify existing policy, the proposed guidance takes an entirely different approach.
-Not only does it target for enforcement action medicines many Americans rely on for their health, but it also removes all of the clear guidance included in CPG 400.400 to help manufacturers understand what they SHOULD do to adhere to the law and meet the FDA’s expectations for quality and purity.
-This sudden shift has created a tremendous amount of concern and uncertainty for both manufacturers and consumers.
+Given this, it is puzzling that the agency decided to repeal its highly successful CPG 400.400 and set homeopathy adrift on October 25, 2019 without any concrete guidance.
+While it is understood that as an industry grows, an agency may need to issue a new guidance to clarify existing policy, the proposed guidance takes a completely different approach.
+Not only does it target for enforcement action medicines many Americans rely on for their health, but it also removes all of the clear guidance included in CPG 400.400 to help manufacturers understand what they SHOULD do in order to adhere to the law and meet the FDA’s expectations for quality and purity.
+This sudden shift,2 c has created a tremendous amount of concern and uncertainty for both manufacturers and consumers.